adafruit/Adafruit_HTU21DF_Library/README.md

 For specific programming issues, see the [API Documentation](http://adafruit.github.io/Adafruit_HTU21DF_Library/html/class_adafruit___h_t_u21_d_f.html) describing the `Adafruit_HTU21DF` class available in this library.

-> This documentation is based on the comments present in the code, and is automatically generated whenever the code is updated.
+> This documentation is automatically generated based on the doxygen comments in the code.